Seryoga: Political position

 In 2021, Seryoga has publicly declared his support to the authoritarian ruler of Belarus, Alexander Lukashenka, whom he described as “the keeper of the [political] balance [in Belarus]”.

 Despite a large number of documented human rights abuses in Belarus in 2020–21, Seryoga describes the place as "peaceful and orderly", with "infrastructure that works" and "a large number of people with happy faces".

-Later, in July 2021 he said that he would like to shake Alexander Lukashenka's hand and also praised Soviet dictator Joseph Stalin calling him “a great humanist".